Frequently Asked Questions About Amsterdam

 With 10 million visitors a year, Vondelpark is the most popular park not just in Amsterdam, but in all of the Netherlands.

 According to the City, Amsterdam has some 50 parks.
-But given that the city folks include small green patches virtually nobody would consider a ‘park,’ that figure is a bit on the high side.
+But given that the city’s civil servants include even small green patches virtually nobody would consider a ‘park,’ that figure is a bit on the high side.

 A coffeeshop is a place where you can legally buy soft drugs (marijuana or hash), space cakes, coffee, tea, and sometimes freshly-squeezed juices and sandwiches.